Bank of China (BOC) SME loan - Not your usual product review.

 And thus we built FindTheLoan.com, Singapore’s 1st loan hub.
 Instead of teaser rates or applying with multiple lenders one by one, you can reach multiple lenders at once with your actual documents, and they will make a full credit assessment as if you had walked in to them individually, and they will revert with their actual offer.
 Learn more about us, how we are different, and what industry players say about us from our homepage.

 If you think something doesn’t look right, we invite you to share your thoughts on this LinkedIn post or on our Reddit, TikTok, or Facebook post, if you prefer.
 However, we have tagged a number of MPs on LinkedIn who, during parliament, have asked about matters such as greater consumer protections.
 Weighing in there, and as more people share their thoughts there, could finally catch their attention to do something about the industry and better protect borrowers.
 Every comment, repost, or show of support matters — it increases the chances that policymakers take notice and act.
+MoneySmart says it attracts 60 million visitors across Southeast Asia — a reach many lenders and investors continue to amplify despite its track record of misleading ads.
+We can’t stop their funding, but we can call it out together.

 Share on: